aaronbieber/sunshine.el/README.md

 ## Installation and Configuration

-1. Copy this file somewhere in your Emacs `load-path`.
+1. Copy `sunshine.el` somewhere in your Emacs `load-path`.
 To see what your `load-path` is, run inside emacs: `C-h v load-path<RET>`.

 2. Add the following to your .emacs file: